Mesothelioma

 Clinical Trials & New Treatments

-Doctors use mesothelioma clinical trials to study newer treatments that may help patients live longer or reduce symptoms.
+Doctors use mesothelioma clinical trials to study newer treatments that may improve survival or reduce symptoms.

 Newer mesothelioma treatments include:

-- Photodynamic therapy: Uses light-activated drugs to kill cancer cells
+• Photodynamic therapy: Light-activated drugs kill cancer cells.

-- Tumor Treating Fields (TTFs): Uses electrically charged pads to stop the cancer from spreading and was approved as a mainstream mesothelioma treatment in 2019 following success in trials
+• Tumor Treating Fields (TTFs): Electrically charged pads stop the cancer from spreading.
+It was approved as a major treatment after success in trials.

 Top Mesothelioma Doctors

 Mesothelioma oncologists (cancer doctors) dedicate their practice to treating this rare cancer.
-They see mesothelioma on a daily basis, and this experience allows them to recommend the most effective treatment plans.
+They see mesothelioma patients on a daily basis, allowing them to recommend the most effective treatment plans.

 Top mesothelioma doctors include:

-- Dr. Robert Cameron: Dr. Cameron has over 20 years of experience and invented the P/D surgery to treat pleural mesothelioma.
-He treats both veterans and civilians in Los Angeles.
+Dr. Robert Cameron: Dr. Cameron has nearly 30 years of experience and invented the P/D surgery to treat pleural mesothelioma.
+He treats both veterans and civilians in California.

-- Dr. Raja Flores: Dr. Flores has been treating pleural mesothelioma for over 25 years.
-He leads Mount Sinai Medical Center’s Department of Thoracic Surgery.
+Dr. Raja Flores: Dr. Flores has been treating pleural mesothelioma for over 25 years.
+He leads Mount Sinai Medical Center’s Department of Thoracic Surgery in New York.

-- Dr. Taylor Ripley: Dr. Ripley serves as the director of Baylor St. Luke’s Mesothelioma Treatment Center.
+Dr. Taylor Ripley: Dr. Ripley serves as the director of Baylor St. Luke’s Mesothelioma Treatment Center in Texas.
 He and his team work to help pleural mesothelioma patients live longer.

 “Just because someone’s an oncologist doesn’t mean they see a lot of mesothelioma, so you want to see someone that’s a real mesothelioma specialist.”